ZoukOut returns to Sentosa after 3-year break

 Among them on Friday night were Ms Saphira Sharma, a teacher at Pathlight School, and Ms Radhika Chandhok, a public relations executive, both 22.
 It was their first time attending ZoukOut.

-Ms Sharma said: “It’s nice to see everyone dressing up.
-There’s a lot of glitter going on.”
+Ms Sharma said: “It’s nice to see everyone dressed up.
+There’s a lot of glitter.”

 Then there were the ZoukOut veterans such as housewife Gracia Salter, 39, who welcomed the return of the festival.